Jean-BaptisteAC/Customer-classification/README.md

  [ 17  32]]
  ```

-As random forest is a much stronger algorithm, its capacity alows for an amazing 100% accuracy on the train set.
+As random forest is a much stronger algorithm, its capacity allows for an amazing 100% accuracy on the train set.
 However, results are not really improved on the test set when compared with the logistic regression model, and it is likely that our model overfitted the data.

 This is not really important as the goal of this project was not to achieve a perfect result, but rather to demonstrate the whole working process of a Data Scientist, from the preprocessing to the modeling of the AI.

 ## Conclusion

 This project is interesting from the preprocessing point of vue.
-Indeed, we applied various preprocessing technique in order to extract useful informations from the feature's labels.
+Indeed, we applied various preprocessing techniques in order to extract useful information from the feature's labels.

 So far, we used:
 - **Label Encoding**
 - **One Hot Encoding**
 - **Frequency Encoding**
 - **Ordinal Encoding**